 WEM is a public interest participant, advocating for more effective programs to increase energy savings

-WEM proposed an administrative structure for energy efficiency like one in Texas which saved 40% more energy dollars than California’s current system.
+WEM proposed an Administrative Structure for Energy Efficiency like one in Texas which saved 40% more energy dollars than California’s current system.

-WEM’s brief history of a very significant CPUC proceeding that created independent EE programs run by cities, non-profits & small businesses.
+WEM’s “Brief History” of a very significant CPUC proceeding that created independent EE programs run by cities, non-profits & small businesses.

-read more -->
+read more –>